King Charles health update given amid hopes for Kate to have ‘autumn comeback’ – live

-Royal family - news: Update given on King’s health amid hopes for Kate Middleton to have ‘autumn comeback’
+Royal family - news: King Charles health update given amid hopes for Kate Middleton to have ‘autumn comeback’

-The royal family will mark the second anniversary of Queen Elizabeth II’s death on Sunday
+The royal family mark the second anniversary of Queen Elizabeth II’s death

 Your support helps us to tell the story